Czirion/comparative-genomics-workshop/_extras/faq.md

 ### Who is this workshop for and what experience is needed?

 This workshop is designed for individuals interested in Pangenomics research.
 Attendees do not need prior experience with the tools covered in the workshop.
-However, some familiarity with biological concepts, suchs as DNA sequences and gene diversity, is expected.
+However, some familiarity with biological concepts, such as DNA sequences and gene diversity, is expected.

 ### What will learners be able to do by the end of the workshop?